2sic/2sxc-docs/2sxc Docs Generator/basics/data/metadata/index.md

 ## Example: User Metadata

 Let's say you have a system which stores basic user data like `UserId`, `UserName` and `Password` and you want to manage additional information like `Biography`.
-IF the platform (DNN) already offers features to manage such additional info, it _is not Metadata_.
+IF the platform (Dnn) already offers features to manage such additional info, it _is not Metadata_.
 But if the information is added _on top_ like with a third-party system (like 2sxc) then this is Metadata.

 ## How 2sxc/EAV uses Metadata